sayeem038/A-character-level-recurrent-neural-network-RNN-to-generate-handwritten-like-text./README.md

 Step 2: Import Necessary Libraries Start by importing the necessary libraries.

 Step 3: Load and Preprocess the Dataset Download the Dataset: Download the IAM Handwriting Database from Papers with Code.

+Step 4: Define the Model Define an RNN model using LSTM.